Ayobami6/Hands-On-Practice/Python_DA_Projects/Project_1/README.md

 # EDA_Project in Finance #

 ## By: Alaran Ayobami Abdullateef
-This is a capstone from my class in ibm data analysis with python, data provided in the classroom
+This is a capstone project from my class in ibm data analysis with python, data provided in the classroom

 ## Project Goals
 1. Explore a banking dataset with Pandas framework.